SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 - A 'TokenScript' which provides [T.I.P.S.](https://tokenscript.org/TIPS.html) from a browser wallet.
 - An extension that is downloadable to the hardware wallet with an extension framework, such as Ledger.

-The return value of `scriptURI` is expected to be constantly updated to reflect the current latest version, if used.
-However, there is a way to assert the authenticity of signed client side code without frequently updating the URI.
-Developers should refer to ERC 5xx1, which details a method of asserting code authenticity without relying on URIs.
-Note that the two ERCs can be used separately or together.

 #### Script location

 While the most straightforward solution to facilitate specific script usage associated with NFTs, is clearly to store such a script on the smart contract.
 However, this has several disadvantages:

-1. The smart contract signing key is needed to make updates, causing the key becomes more exposed as it is used more often.
+1. The smart contract signing key is needed to make updates, causing the key to become more exposed, as it is used more often.

 2. Updates require smart contract interaction.
-If frequent updates are needed, smart contract calls can become a hurdle.
+If frequent updates are needed, smart contract calls can become an expensive hurdle.

 3. Storage fee.
 If the script is large, updates to the script will be costly.
 A client script is typically much larger than a smart contract.

 For these reasons, storing volatile data, such as token enhancing functionality, on an external resource makes sense.
-Such an external resource can be either central hosted, such as a cloud provider or privately hosted with a private server, or decentralized, such as the interplanetary filesystem.
+Such an external resource can be either be  hosted centrally, such as through a cloud provider, or privately hosted through a private server, or decentralized hosted, such as the interplanetary filesystem.

-While centralized storage for a decentralized functionality goes against the ethos of web3, fully decentralized solutions may come with speed or availability penalties.
-This ERC handles this by allowing the function `ScriptURI` to return multiple URIs.
-It could also be a mix of centralized, individually hosted and decentralized locations.
+While centralized storage for a decentralized functionality goes against the ethos of web3, fully decentralized solutions may come with speed, price or space penalties.
+This ERC handles this by allowing the function `ScriptURI` to return multiple URIs, which could be a mix of centralized, individually hosted and decentralized locations.

 While this ERC does not dictate the format of the stored script, the script itself could contain pointers to multiple other scripts and data sources, allowing for advanced ways to expand token scripts, such as lazy loading.
 The handling of the integrity of such secondary data sources is left dependent on the format of the script.
-For example, HTML format uses [the `integrity` property](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity), while [signed XML format has `<Menifest/>`](https://www.w3.org/TR/xmldsig-core2/#sec-Manifest).
+For example, HTML format uses [the `integrity` property](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity), while [signed XML format has `<Manifest/>`](https://www.w3.org/TR/xmldsig-core2/#sec-Manifest).

 #### Authenticity